kitschpatrol/docker-gitbox/README.md

 * git smart http (nginx)
 * gitlist web (nginx)

-*Default Username and password for authentication have been set to gitadmin gitsecret.
-See notes below about changing credentials.*
+*Note: Default Username and password for authentication have been set to gitadmin:gitsecret.
+See notes below about changing credentials.
+It is advised you reset the default credentails asap.*

 **To run from hub.docker.com image repo:**

+From your docker host:

     docker run -d -it --name gitbox -p 80:80 -p 9418:9418 -v /my/git/repo/directory:/repos nmarus/gitbox

 **To run from github repo (Method 1):**

+From your docker host:

     git clone -b stable https://github.com/nmarus/docker-gitbox.git
     cd docker-gitbox